alexandermichels/alexandermichels.github.io/_pages/teaching.md

 **Certificate in Foundations of Teaching**
 May 5th, 2023
-The Center for Innovation in Teaching & Learning, University of Illinois
+The Center for Innovation in Teaching & Learning
+University of Illinois

 **Teacher Ranked As Excellent By Their Students**
 June 2023
-Center for Innovation in Teaching & Learning,
+Center for Innovation in Teaching & Learning
 University of Illinois